t. 0161 848 9173 f. 0161 872 9480

 Results

-#4.
-What is malware?
+#7.
+What is phishing?

-#8.
+#10.
 Which of the following best describes the term 'digital literacy'?

 Digital Literacy is not to do with reading or writing about computers or digital devices.
 It is the ability to use digital devices in different ways, effectively and safely, knowing how to navigate, evaluate and create information effectively.

-#9.
+#12.
 What does this icon usual represent?

 The icon is used for TOOLS.